-We performed a simulation to compare $\eff{phys}$ for different converter materials and thicknesses, as shown in \figref{fig:converter_material_thickness}.
-Dense materials with high critical energies (definition given in \citeref{PDG2024,ref:CritialEnergyBerger,rossi1952high}) exhibit superior performance, owing to the high conversion probability with minimal energy leakage via bremsstrahlung.
-In the thickness dependence, $\eff{phys}$ initially increases with $d_\mathrm{thick}$, then saturates, and eventually starts to decrease.
-The initial rise is governed by the increasing conversion probability, where $p_\mathrm{peak}(x)$ retains sizeable values in the small-$x$ region in \eqref{eq:EfficiencyPhysicalProcess}.
-The saturation point corresponds to the depth where $p_\mathrm{peak}(x)$ approaches zero, above which the integration in \eqref{eq:EfficiencyPhysicalProcess} does not contribute to $\eff{phys}$.
-When the converter becomes even thicker, $\eff{phys}$ decreases exponentially, due to the scaling behavior of $p_\mathrm{conv}(x;d_\mathrm{thick})$ as \eqref{eq:ConversionProbability}.
+We performed simulations to compare $\eff{conv}$ for various converter materials and thicknesses, as shown in \figref{fig:converter_material_thickness}.
+The material comparison indicates that the signal efficiency is primarily governed by the material density, as thin converters made of dense materials provide a sufficient pair-production probability while limiting the total energy loss.
+Regarding the thickness dependence, $\eff{conv}$ initially increases with $d_\mathrm{thick}$, then saturates, and eventually begins to decrease.
+The initial rise is driven by the increasing conversion probability in the region where $p_\mathrm{peak}(x)$ retains significant values.
+The saturation point corresponds to the depth where $p_\mathrm{peak}(x)$ approaches zero, beyond which further increases in thickness do not contribute to $\eff{conv}$.
+When the converter is even thicker, $\eff{conv}$ decreases exponentially due to the scaling behavior of $p_\mathrm{conv}(x;d_\mathrm{thick})$ described in \eqref{eq:ConversionProbability}.

-Among the materials considered, LYSO exhibited the highest $\eff{phys}$ value, reaching \SI{2.7}{\%} at the efficiency plateau in the thickness range of \SIrange{2.5}{3}{mm}.
-Moreover, it possesses excellent scintillation properties such as high light yield and fast response, making it the most suitable choice for active converters.
-The selected baseline thickness was \SI{3}{mm}, the thicker end of the efficiency plateau, where a better time resolution is expected. \\ The photon incident angle on the converter must also be considered.
-In the above optimization, a thickness of \SI{3}{mm} was found to be optimal under the assumption that photons are incident perpendicular to the converter surface ($\theta_\gamma = \ang{90}$), where the dependence on thickness ($d_\mathrm{thick}$) should be interpreted as that on the path length along the photon trajectory.
+Among the materials considered, LYSO exhibited the highest $\eff{conv}$, reaching \SI{2.7}{\percent} at the efficiency plateau within the thickness range of \SIrange{2.5}{3}{mm}.
+Moreover, it possesses excellent scintillation properties, including a high light yield and fast response, making it the most suitable choice for an active converter.
+The baseline thickness was selected as \SI{3}{mm}, the thicker end of the efficiency plateau, where better time resolution is expected.

+The photon incident angle on the converter must also be taken into account.
+In the above optimization, a thickness of \SI{3}{mm} was found to be optimal under the assumption that photons are incident perpendicular to the converter surface ($\theta_\gamma = \ang{90}$), where the thickness $d_\mathrm{thick}$ corresponds to the path length along the photon trajectory.
 However, in regions with large $|z|$, the typical photon incident angle deviates from \ang{90}, resulting in an effective path length of $d_\mathrm{thick}/\sin\theta_\gamma$.
-To keep the path length in the converter independent of $\theta_\gamma$, the converter thickness must be adjusted.
+To maintain a consistent path length within the converter independent of $\theta_\gamma$, the converter thickness must be adjusted accordingly.